Randall Amplifiers: Partnership with Fortin Amps (2011 - 2015)

 In December 2011, it was announced by the head of Fortin Amplification, Inc. that they would be teaming up with Randall amplifiers to design a new tube amp line based on the Fortin Meathead amplifier.
 Endorsee Kirk Hammett currently has four of the prototypes, one which he used for the Big 4 show at Yankee Stadium and concerts in India.
 It was also announced that they will be addressing their current amplifier line, both solid state and tube.

 In April 2012, Randall Amplification Brand Director, Joe Delaney (a.k.a.
 Joetown) introduced Mike Fortin as an exclusive design engineer for Randall Amplification.
-As the founder of Fortin Amplification, Inc. he has forged a worldwide reputation for creating cutting edge high gain amplifier designs.
-His first priorities will be a new multi-channel, 150 watt Kirk Hammett Signature Model Head and a whole range of high end, high gain all tube amplifiers to be manufactured in North America.
-The new Fortin designed series of Randall amplifiers will replace the discontinued MTS Series.
+As the founder of Fortin Amplification, Inc. he has become well-known worldwide for his high gain amplifier designs.
+His first priority was to design a new multi-channel, 150 watt Kirk Hammett Signature Model Head, and a range of high gain, all tube amplifiers to be manufactured in North America.
+The new Fortin designed series of Randall amplifiers replaced the discontinued MTS Series.

 The collaboration produced a series high gain tube amplifiers such as the 667 and the Thrasher and several signature models.
 In addition to the Kirk Hammett signature models, Randall released the Ultimate Nullifier EN 120, a signature amp for Anthrax guitarist Scott Ian in 2014.
 Randall and Fortin also collaborated with The Haunted guitarist Ola Englund and designed a signature amp based on Englund's Fortin "Natas" amplifier called "Satan."

 On January 1, 2016, Fortin announced his partnership with Randall had ended the previous day, and he would not be renewing his contract.